marisabrantley/form-wave-animation/README.md

 # Form Wave Annimation Project

 This project involved building a simple login form with a wave effect on the labels.
+The letters of the label go up in a wave-like fashion when a field is clicked, and return to their original positions when the cursor clicks elsewhere.

 ## Objective
 * Using JavaScript, wrap a span around each label.